anied/git-cheat-sheet/README.md

     ```
     git fetch
     ```
-- Pull changes from the remote repository:
+- Pull changes from the remote copy of the branch into the local copy of the branch:
     ```
     git pull
     ```
-- Push changes to the remote repository:
+- Push local changes to the remote copy of the current branch:
     ```
     git push
     ```